viio-io/agent-installer-scripts/README.md

 ## Using cmd

-Some MDM solutions doesn't not allow to execute powershell scripts or fresh Windows 10 install can have strict policy for executing powershell scripts.
+Some MDM solutions do not allow executing PowerShell scripts or fresh Windows 10 install can have a strict policy for executing PowerShell scripts.
-In that case the cmd script can be used:
+In that case, the cmd script can be used:

 ```cmd
 @echo off